spiffe/spiffe-csi/README.md

 An example can be found [here](./example).

+## Troubleshooting

+This component has a fairly simple design and function but some of the following problems may manifest.

+### Failure to Register with the Kubelet

+This problem can be diagnosed by dumping the logs of the kubelet (if possible), the driver registrar container, and the SPIFFE CSI driver container.
+Likely suspects are a misconfiguratoin of the various volume mounts needed for communication between the register, the SPIFFE CSI driver, and the kubelet.

+### Failure to mount the socket directory

+This problem can be diagnosed by dumping the SPIFFE CSI driver logs.

+### Failure to Terminate Pods when Driver is Unhealthy Or Removed

+If the SPIFFE CSI Driver is removed (or is otherwise unhealthy), any pods that contain a volume mounted by the driver will fail to fully terminate until driver health is restored.
+The describe command (i.e. kubectl describe) will show the failure to unmount the volume.
+Kubernetes will continue to retry to unmount the volume via the CSI driver.
+Once the driver has been restored, the unmounting will eventually succeed and the pod will be fully terminated.

 ## Reporting a Vulnerability

 If you've found a vulnerability please let us know at security@spiffe.io.
 We'll send a confirmation email both to acknowledge the report, and additionally when we've identified the issue positively or negatively.